Introduction to Kubernetes Storage

 [C] The PV is not deleted but not available

 4. Create a new Storage Class called

 delayed-volume-sc that makes use of the below specs:

 apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: name: delayed-volume-sc provisioner: kubernetes.io/no-provisioner volumeBindingMode: WaitForFirstConsumer

 This section has explored storage concepts and how Kubernetes cluster data is persisted using volumes.
-The ephemeral nature of Docker Containers and Kubernetes PODs necessitates special attention for storage.
-The concepts of ephemeral volumes, persistent volumes and Storage Classes have been explored in-depth, with accompanying labs to help the candidate get confident with storage management in Kubernetes both for the CKA exam and for production environments.
+The ephemeral nature of Docker Containers and Kubernetes Pods necessitates special attention given to storage.
+The concepts of ephemeral volumes, persistent volumes, and Storage Classes have been explored in-depth, with accompanying labs to help the candidate gain confidence with storage management in Kubernetes both for the CKA exam and for production environments.